-With 7500 kilometres of coastline to explore, good beaches in India Dropdown content aren't hard to come by.
+With 7500 kilometres of coastline to explore, good beaches in India aren't hard to come by.
 From the party sands of Goa to the bustle of Marine Drive in Mumbai, here are some of the best beaches in India.

 The larger Chakratirth Beach, overlooked by a high bound, is a little to the west, just outside the city walls.
-In many ways this is the most attractive beach on the west coast of India, and usually deserted, making it the best option for an undisturbed swim – especially for female travellers.
+In many ways, this is the most attractive beach on the west coast of India, and usually deserted, making it the best option for an undisturbed swim – especially for female travellers.

-Morjim beach itself is dramatic and well worth a walk, especially in the early morning, when you’ll see teams of fishermen hauling giant hand nets from the surf.
+Morjim Beach itself is dramatic and well worth a walk, especially in the early morning, when you’ll see teams of fishermen hauling giant hand nets from the surf.
 The spit at its southern end, opposite Chapora Fort, is also a great birding hotspot, making this among the best beaches in India for a wide range of reasons.

 Arambol’s main drag is a winding road lined cheek-by-jowl with clothes and bedspread stalls, travel agents, internet cafes and souvenir shops selling tourist knick-knacks.
 The lane bends downhill to the main beach – dotted with wooden outriggers and one of the most picturesque in south India.

 The best view of Arambol is from the crucifix and small Parasurama shrine on the hilltop to the north.
-After dark, when the Hula-Hoopers, fire juggles and bhajan singers have turned homewards, the candles and fairy lights of the shacks illuminate the beachfront to magical effect.
+After dark, when the Hula-Hoopers, fire juggles and bhajan singers have turned homewards, the candles and fairy lights of the shacks illuminate the beachfront to a magical effect.

 From the far side of the creek bounding the edge of Ashwem, a magnificent and largely empty beach stretches north towards Arambol – the last unspoilt stretch of the north Goan coast.
-Olive Ridley marine turtles nest on the quietest patches, and you’re more than likely to catch a glimpse of one of the white-bellied fish eagles that live in the casuarina trees – their last stronghold in the north of Goa Dropdown content.
+Olive Ridley marine turtles nest on the quietest patches, and you’re more than likely to catch a glimpse of one of the white-bellied fish eagles that live in the casuarina trees – their last stronghold in the north of Goa.

 Situated in Goa Velha, a few steps from Morjim Beach, juSTa Morjim Beach Resort Goa - 80 Steps from Morjim Beach features accommodation with a restaurant, free private parking, free bikes and an outdoor swimming pool.
-Featuring a bar, the 3-star resort has air-conditioned rooms with free WiFi, each with a private bathroom.
-The accommodation provides a 24-hour front desk, room service and luggage storage for guests.

 In the west end of town, along Marine Parade, the atmosphere is more akin to a British Victorian holiday resort.
 This stretch is very much the domain of the domestic tourist industry and the beach is much cleaner here.
 It’s a pleasant place to stroll and becomes highly animated after sunset when the nightly souvenir market gets going.

-Having once been a lively place, today, the only time you’re likely to encounter much action is during festivals and holidays, when the village is temporarily inundated with Bengali holiday-makers.
+Having once been a lively place, today, the only time you’re likely to encounter much action is during festivals and holidays when the village is temporarily inundated with Bengali holiday-makers.
 For the rest of the year, its desultory collection of seafront hotels stands idle, left to the odd backpacker and armies of industrious fishermen (katias).

 One of the longest city beaches in the world, the Marina (Kamaraj Salai) stretches five kilometres from the harbour at the southeastern corner of George Town to near San Thome Cathedral.
 Today the beach itself is a sociable stretch, people by idle paddlers, picnickers and pony-riders; every afternoon crowds gather around the beach market.
-Although, its location, just a little downstream from the port, combined with its function as the toilet for the fishing community, detract somewhat from its natural beauty.

 An ideal first place if you’ve just arrived in the region is Benaulim, six kilometres west of the state’s second city, Margao.
 The most traveller-friendly resort in the area, Benaulim stands slap in the middle of a spectacular 25km stretch of pure white sand.
 Although increasingly carved up by Mumbai timeshare companies, low-cost accommodation here is plentiful and of a consistently high standard.